 - I speak the truth in the Anointed.
 I don’t lie; my conscience is testifying with me in the Holy Spirit

 - that my grief is great, and the deep sorrow in my heart is unceasing.

 - For I was wishing myself to be anathema1“anathema” likely because of the Bible, this Greek word has entered the English vocabulary.
 In Greek it literally means to curse someone, or more specifically to offer a curse to them to devote them to God’ destruction.
 It can also have the connotation of being abominable and/or detestable. – separated from the Anointed – for the sake of my brothers; my kinsmen according to the flesh,

 - who are Israelites, to whom belongs the adoption as sons, and the glory, and the covenants, and the Mosaic legislation, and the sacred service, and the promises;

-- to whom belongs the forefathers, and from whom came the Anointed according to the flesh; the One who is God over all and blessed through the ages, Amen.
+- to whom belong the forefathers, and from whom came the Anointed according to the flesh; the One who is God over all and blessed through the ages, Amen.

 - But it’s not that the word of God has failed, for not all the men of Israel are these men of Israel.

-- That is, these children of the flesh aren’t children of God; but the children of the promise are considered as seed.
+- That is, it’s not these children of the flesh who are children of God; but the children of the promise are considered to be seed.

-- And not only that, but also Rebecca had her conception by one man; Isaac our father.
+- And not only that, but also Rebecca having her conception by one man, Isaac our father.